-Until 1968, the requirement of privity enunciated in Ultramares enjoyed an absolute reign.
-12 Thus, it was universally the law that where "honest blunder" was involved, the ensuing liability for negligence was bounded by the contract and limited to the parties bargaining therein.
-13 It was not until Rusch Factors, Inc. v.
-Levin, 14 that the wisdom of Ultramares was first seriously questioned.
+where an "honest blunder" was involved, the ensuing liability for negligence was bounded by the contract and limited to the parties bargaining therein.13 It was not until Rusch Factors, Inc. v.
+Levin14 that the wisdom of Ultramares was first seriously questioned.
 Rusch involved a negligence suit against an accountant by a factor who had lent money to an insolvent borrower on the basis of financial statements negligently prepared by defendant accountant.
-Before upholding liability based upon the accountant's knowledge that the plaintiff was the single party to whom the financial statements would be provided, 15 the court noted:
+Before upholding liability based upon the accountant's knowledge that the plaintiff was the single party to whom the financial statements would be provided,15 the court noted:

 Why should an innocent reliant party be forced to carry the weighty burden of an accountant's professional malpractice?
 Isn't the risk of loss more easily distributed and fairly spread by imposing it on the accounting profession, which can pass the cost of insuring against the risk on to its customers, who can in turn pass the cost on to the entire consuming public?
 Finally, wouldn't a rule of forseeability elevate the cautionary techniques of the accounting profession?
-For these reasons it appears . . . that the decision in Ultramares constitutes an unwarranted inroad upon the principle that the risk reasonably to be perceived defines the duty to be obeyed.
-16
+For these reasons it appears . . . that the decision in Ultramares constitutes an unwarranted inroad upon the principle that "[t]he risk reasonably to be perceived defines the duty to be obeyed."16

 The Rusch expansion of Ultramares to encompass a "reasonable foreseeability" rule was echoed a year later by the Iowa Supreme Court in Ryan v.
-Kome, 17 which involved a fact situation virtually identical to that in Rusch.
-The Iowa court ruled that accountants may be held liable to third parties not in privity who reasonably rely upon financial statements negligently prepared by accountants.
-18 While both Rusch, Ryan, and recent New York cases 19 all employ reasoning to distinguish Ultramares without departing from its holding, the extent to which such recent cases can be harmonized with Ultramares is open to serious question.
-20
+Kanne,17 which involved a fact situation virtually identical to that in Rusch.
+The Iowa court ruled that accountants may be held liable to third parties not in privity who reasonably rely upon financial statements negligently prepared by accountants.18 While Rusch, Ryan and recent New York cases19 all employ